-All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (Completing a cause for concern form (See appendix L) or recording an incident on CPOMS in the case of pastoral leaders).
+All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L)) or recording an incident on CPOMS in the case of pastoral leaders).
 If in doubt about recording requirements, staff must discuss this with the DSL.